afzalamu/XOR-gate-design-simulation-and-layout-using-180nm-Technology-LTSpice-ElectricBinary/README.md

 - Cell width optimized for minimum area
 - λ (Technology Parameter): 100 nm

+**Transistor Sizing Reference:**
+Transistor sizing was done with respect to a reference inverter with the following dimensions:
+- PMOS width: 0.4u
+- NMOS width: 0.2u

 The repository includes:
 - Stick diagram
 - CMOS schematic